Stuyvesant High School

 Homework is a prerequisite to a successful mastery of the course of study.
 It will be assigned daily and generally will be collected the following day.
 Homework will be graded on a 3 point system with 3=100, 2=85, 1=65, 0=NC.
 At the end of each marking period all of your homework grades will be averaged together and this score will make-up 20% of your total grade.
 Uncompleted and incompleted homeworks will be average into your homework grade as zeros.

 Late Homework’s- You have two days after the assigned due date to hand in a homework.
 You will be allowed to hand in three late home works during the term without incurring penalty.
-Any additional late homework’s will not be accepted and you will receive a zero for that homework.
+Any additional late homework’s will not be accepted.

 Participation in class discussion is extremely important.
-When speaking in class students are expected to maintain a modicum of courtesy toward their teacher and fellow students at all times.
+When speaking students are expected to maintain a modicum of courtesy toward their teacher and fellow students at all times.
 If you have something to say, please raise your hand and wait to be called upon before speaking.
 Never cut anybody off.
-Also, if someone is speaking when the final-bell rings, student or teacher, do not get up and leave, or shuffle paper; wait to the person finishes his or her thought before exiting.
+Also, if someone is speaking when the final-bell rings, student or teacher, do not get up and leave, or shuffle paper.
+Wait to the person finishes his or her thought before exiting.

 Extra-credit- There will be many opportunities for students to earn extra-credit throughout the term.